namesakefyi/.github/profile/README.md

+# Welcome to Namesake on GitHub 🏳️‍⚧️👩‍💻

-[Namesake](https://namesake.fyi)'s goal is to make it easier to update your legal name and gender marker. 🏳️‍⚧️
+[Namesake](https://namesake.fyi)'s goal is to make it easier to update your legal name and gender marker.

 Join our community on [Discord](https://namesake.fyi/chat)!